How Do I Follow Jesus

 I have spent thousands of hours preparing resources to empower you.
 I expect that you will become progressively more like Jesus, but it won’t be an overnight transformation.

 It will be more like five steps forward, three steps back, repeated for the rest of your life.
-It is unrealistic to expect perfection of myself or you this side of glory, but I expect enough positive Jesus-like changes in our lives that others notice.
+It is unrealistic to expect perfection in myself or you on this side of glory, but I fully expect positive Jesus-like changes in our lives that others notice.

 The short version is that we must lead Christ-centered lives (John 15:5), empowered by the Holy Spirit (Acts 1:8, Ephesians 5:18) to glorify our Father in Heaven (Matthew 5:16).
 How do we do that?

 Much of what I have learned about following Jesus is summarized in my free, digital book, His Power for Your Weakness: 260 Steps Toward Spiritual Strength.
 I suggest using it as a devotional for 260 days.
-Read a chapter in the New Testament each day as suggested.
+Read a chapter in the New Testament each day as the book suggests.
 Write one to three life applications daily from your reading.

-As of this writing, God has used this book in Africa (Malawi, Mozambique, and Zambia) to teach 16,725 people to follow Jesus and lead 6,830 of them to salvation in Him.
+As of this writing, God has used this book in Africa (in Malawi, Mozambique, and Zambia) to teach 16,725 people to follow Jesus and lead 6,830 of them to salvation in Him.

 Comments